wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/4-collaborate-and-share.md

 ### Step 2: Consumers share content with internal and external colleagues
 As a Power BI consumer, you can also share content, provided that the designer gave you reshare permissions.

-If you decide to reshare any of this content, go to the **Shared with me** tab in the nav pane.
-If the **Actions** column contain the "share" icon, you can click the icon to share.
+If you decide to reshare any of this content, go to the **Shared with me** tab in the navigation pane.
+If the **Actions** column contains the "share" icon, you can click the icon to share.

 ![Image of example "Shared with me" list.](../media/1-4/power-bi-share-reports.png)